A brief critical examination of the Divine Principle theory of history

 Chosen person through whom God works to advance the spiritual progress of a particular family, tribe, nation, and so on. page 228

 The D.P. is based on the teachings of Kim Baek-moon who was born in 1917, and pirated and popularized by Sun Myung Moon.
 [Mr. Moon studied under Kim in Seoul from November 1945 to June 1946.
 Also used are the teachings of Kim Seong-do (published in 1924) and Chong Deuk-eun – with whom Mr. Moon worked in Pyongyang from June 1946-February 1947.
 He used about 17 points of her theology, including the Four Position Foundation and the failure of Abraham, etc. Kim Baek-moon’s first theology book was published in 1954 and it was used as a reference work for those who were putting together the D.P.
 It should also be noted that the first D.P. was primarily systematized by Mr Eu Hyo-won, and not by Mr Moon.
-The first D.P. was published in Korea in 1957; before that there were only a few hand copied note books in circulation.
-Miss Kim Young-oon, a professor from Ewha Woman’s University in Seoul also contributed, as did others.]
+The first D.P. book was published in Korea in 1957; before that there were only a few hand copied note books of Mr. Moon’s 1952 notes in circulation.
+Miss Kim Young-oon, a professor from Ewha Womans University in Seoul also contributed to the 1957 book, as did others.

 A blanket concept encompassing any part of a person’s character which diverges from an idealized character as defined by Mr. Moon.
 The nature inherited from Adam and Eve, which leads one to rebel against God, Mr. Moon and his representatives. pages 65 and 83